-Apple is reportedly working on a sequel to the popular 4-inch iPhone SE and today we want to walk you through some reasons why you should, and shouldn’t, wait for the rumored iPhone SE 2.
+Apple is reportedly working on a new budget iPhone and today we want to walk you through some reasons why you should, and shouldn’t, wait for the rumored iPhone SE 2.

 If you’re in the market for a new iPhone, but don’t want one with a huge display, you’ll want to take a long look at Apple’s 4-inch iPhone SE.
-The iPhone SE is still the best small screen iPhone available as we push into 2018 and closer to the release of Apple’s next batch of iPhones.
+It’s a few years old now, but the iPhone SE is still one of the best small phones on the market.

 iPhone SE 2 Rumors

 A report from Nikkei claims that Apple will launch its new low-cost iPhone in 2020.
 The device is reportedly being “viewed as the latest generation of the iPhone SE.”

 Bloomberg’s Mark Gurman and Debby Wu report that Apple is working on a cheaper iPhone model for 2020 and analyst Ming- Chi Kuo has also released a report stating that Apple is indeed working on an “iPhone SE 2.”
 The new device will reportedly look like the iPhone 8, but come with updated internals.